-The Princess bus from Bagan to Inle (tourist price is 11,000K) leaves at 07:30 and arrives mid-afternoon, but this depends on whether there are any issues along the way.
+The Princess bus from Bagan to Inle (tourist price is 11,000K) leaves at 07:30 hrs and arrives mid-afternoon, but this depends on whether there are any issues along the way.

 Entry Fee on arrival

-Although, if you prefer to pay in the local currency, the government has it all sewn up so that you actually pay more than the US or Euro cost.
+Although, if you prefer to pay in the local Burmese currency, the government has this all sewn up, so that you actually pay more than the US or Euro cost.

 Day Cycling and Lake Crossing

 Depending on how energetic you’re feeling and if you want to cross the lake, you can cycle either way of the bicycle route.

-This is where you are approached by young and old locals that own a boat, and anxious to take you across the Lake for a price (low season 6,000K).
-But before Kuang Dein and about 2 kilometres after the Hot Springs there’s a local market worth a stop for photos.
+This is where you are approached by young and old locals that own a boat and anxious to take you across the Lake for a price (low season 6,000K).
+Before Kuang Dein and about 2 kilometres after the Hot Springs, there’s a local market worth a stop for photos.

-Once across the lake, stop and walk the half-kilometre Mine Thauk rickety wooden bridge, which runs through parts of the floating vegetable garden.
-The leisurely but uncomfortable cycle back north, passes the Red Mountain Winery into town and will take you about 2 hours (not sure of the actual distance).
-Stop at the winery (open until 18:00hrs) for some wine tasting (4 different wine tastes for 2,000K or why not buy a bottle?).
+The leisurely but uncomfortably bumpy cycle back north, passes the Red Mountain Winery into town and will take you about 2 hours (not sure of the actual distance).

 Day Boat Trip

 A one-day boat trip with Inle Lake Boat Trip Services (09 30381520 – Aye speaks English) costs 25,000K.